tokenshift/signal/01 - Signal 1 - Jyrek.md

 There have been sightings of flickering lights at night in the wooded hills near the city.
 During the day the area is empty save for the strange, swirling patterns in the drit.
-At night, strange glowing creatures are observed hovering through the woods, but noone dares get closer to find out what they are.
+At night, strange glowing creatures are observed hovering through the woods, but no one dares get closer to find out what they are.

 For two months now, every week, a green sigil has been appearing on one of the city's guard towers.
 The local guardsmen have been clearing it off, but like clockwork, it comes back.
-Noone knows what it means.
+No one knows what it means.

 An inventor in the city claims to have created a device that can shrink someone to microscopic size, and is looking for a volunteer to test it.
 So far, there